VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 To get started, we set `Year` as our X-axis and `Consumption` as our Y-axis, as shown in the chart.
 Our first visualization focused on displaying Energy Consumption in the *Commercial* sector.
 So, each consumption metric relating to the commerical sector was laid out as a data measure value.
 We added tooltips for covering over values and a legend to the visualization to best match the design.

 We repeated this same process for the second visualization, but using the residential sector data as our measure values.
-We also attempted to keep the color palletes consistent to avoid the introduction of any confounding variables that may impact readers' understanding of the visualization.
+We also attempted to keep the color palettes consistent to avoid the introduction of any confounding variables that may impact readers' understanding of the visualization.

 During the implementation step, we found that we needed to slightly modify our design to better conform to Tableau's limitations.
 Both visualizations were on separate pages, and Tableau does not easily allow the implementation of a *toggle* to switch between these pages.
 Instead, we opted to use a button to navigate between both pages on our visualization.